 1. Set up the Facebook pixel on your site

 You can find your Facebook pixel by going to your Facebook ads manager.
-Click on tools and then under actions, you’ll see view pixel code.
+Click on pixels in the menu, then set up.
 If you’ve not already created your pixel, you’ll simply have to click the big button that allows you to.

 You can then download a Google Chrome extension called Pixel Helper, which will tell you whether the pixel is working properly.

-To do that, you want to click on tools, then audiences, then create audience, then custom audience.
+To do that, you want to click on all tools in your ads manager menu, then audiences, then create audience, then custom audience.
 This will pop up.

-When here, simply leave it to Anyone who visits your website, specific the number of days and name your audience.
-In my ad, I’ve got it set to 24 hours so people have the fact that they visited my site fresh in their memory!
+When here, simply leave it to Anyone who visits your website, specificy the number of days and name your audience.

 3. Set up the ad, targeting people from your custom audience

 Next, we need to set up the ad.
-I’m not going to go into full detail here because I’ve covered how to set up ads in this article.
-However, I chose the promote your page objective, like so:
+I’m not going to go into full detail here because I’ve covered how to set up ads in this video.

 Related article: Should I buy Facebook page likes?